-Of the 946,897 community members living in the SLH service area, most residents are between the age of 30-64.
-The service area has a lower percentage of residents aged 65+ than does the state.
-The population segments that represent children, young adults and working age adults vary slightly from the statewide proportions.
+Of the 708,892 community members living in the service area, most residents are between the ages of 30 and 64.
+The service area has a lower percentage of residents aged 85+ than does the state, with Virginia Beach having a higher percentage of population aged 65+ years.
+The population segments that represent children, young adults and working age adults vary slightly from the statewide proportions, though Chesapeake has a higher proportion of children and a slightly lower proportion of young adults.